obistack/ksubmit/USER_GUIDE.md

    #$ -labels project=ml,env=dev
    ```

-7. **Run Management**: KSUB introduces the concept of "runs" that group related jobs together, making it easier to manage complex workflows.
+7. **Run Management**: KSUBMIT introduces the concept of "runs" that group related jobs together, making it easier to manage complex workflows.

 ## CLI Commands and Usage

-KSUB provides a set of shorthand commands that follow the pattern `k<command>`.
+KSUBMIT provides a set of shorthand commands that follow the pattern `k<command>`.
 Here's a comprehensive guide to these commands:

 ### Initialization and Configuration